-- An Energy Advice and Retrofit Support booklet was researched and written (which could also be used as a welcome pack for estate agents), 18 householders received in-depth retrofit guidance through energy advice events or home visits (the Energy advice strand of this work), and 22 people were signposted to apply for the free retrofit assessments. - Of the original 52 households who received a free retrofit assessment in 2023 and 2024, 25 have been contacted so far, 64% of those contacted requested continued support, while 9 chose not to proceed, mainly due to financial constraints.
+- An Energy Advice and Retrofit Support booklet was researched and written (which could also be used as a welcome pack for estate agents), 18 householders received in-depth retrofit guidance through energy advice events or home visits (the Energy advice strand of this work), and 22 people were signposted to apply for the free retrofit assessments. - Of the original 52 households who received a free retrofit assessment in 2023 and 2024, 25 have been contacted so far, 64% of those contacted requested continued support, while 9 chose not to proceed, mainly due to financial constraints. - 16 households have received retrofit support home visits with in-depth tailored next-step recommendations.
+Across all households 15% of recommended measures have been completed (carbon calculations to follow), 82 recommended measures are being worked on in total, this is 50% of recommended measures (15% being worked on by householders alone and 35% of measures are needing further support from us).

-- 16 households have received retrofit support home visits with in-depth tailored next-step recommendations. - A further 5 in-depth phone conversations, plus 16 retrofit assessments and 25 follow up calls have been completed by CSE. - 3 pop up advice events were also organized in partnership with the Neighbourhood Toolbox, 49 adults and 9 children / 34 households were engaged with directly over the three events.
+- A further 5 in depth phone conversations, plus 16 retrofit assessments and 25 follow up calls have been completed by CSE. - 3 pop up advice events were also organized in partnership with the Neighbourhood Toolbox, 49 adults and 9 children / 34 households were engaged with directly over the three events. - 1 DIY Retrofit Guide has been produced by NTB with FTC input and has been given to everyone who attended the sessions, engaged with the events, and distributed across Frome.